OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 A cycle is a :term:`simple cycle` if the path is simple, except for the first and last vertices being the same.

+.. inlineav:: GIntroPathDefCON ss
+   :output: show

+A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.
+A graph containing all possible edges is said to be a :term:`complete graph`.
 A :term:`subgraph` :math:`\mathbf{S}` is formed from graph :math:`\mathbf{G}` by selecting a subset :math:`\mathbf{V}_s` of :math:`\mathbf{G}`'s vertices and a subset :math:`\mathbf{E}_s` of :math:`\mathbf{G}` 's edges such that for every edge :math:`e  \in \mathbf{E}_s`, both vertices of :math:`e` are in :math:`\mathbf{V}_s`.
+Any subgraph of :math:`V` where all vertices in the graph connect to all other vertices in the subgraph is called a :term:`clique`.

+.. inlineav:: GIntroDefCON ss
+   :output: show

 An undirected graph is a :term:`connected graph` if there is at least one path from any vertex to any other.